basnijholt/markdown-code-runner/README.md

 ### :art: Idea 4: Generating Visualizations

 Create a visualization using the `matplotlib` library and save it as an image.
 Then, reference the image in your Markdown file.
-The following example demonstrates how to create a bar chart:
+The following example demonstrates how to create a bar chart.

 Using a triple-backtick code block: